czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

   - The Industry
     - DoD wanted the industry to condense from the current dozens of medium-sized contractors to a handful of large contractors from which it could procure its most important systems
-      - Defense industry initiated a series of merges that resulted in the formation of five main defense companies: Lockheed Martin, Boeing, Northrup Grumman, General Dynamics, and Raytheon
+      - Defense industry initiated a series of merges that resulted in the formation of five main defense companies: Lockheed Martin, Boeing, Northrop Grumman, General Dynamics, and Raytheon

     - The big five are joined by thousands of smaller companies that provide defense research and development as well as military products
       - Many are support contractors that provide a broad variety of services directly in support of uniformed personnel